-IWTA — “I Will Trust Again”
+IWLA — “I Will Love Again”

 A woman approached me after I was speaking at a conference.
-She was wearing a bright yellow pin that proclaimed “IWTA.”
-She told me the story about her husband leaving her for her best friend.
+She was wearing a bright yellow pin that proclaimed “IWLA.”
+She told me a story about her husband leaving her for her best friend.
 That was bad but that wasn’t the biggest problem for her — they were next door neighbours!
 Her husband moved his stuff over the fence and into a new woman’s bedroom and kitchen and bathroom.

 There is a lot to the story, much of it tough and some of it inspiring; but to be brief, she made the decision that she would love people again, especially people difficult to love.
-She would even trust men.
+She would even love men.
 She would even love best friends.
 And that takes trust in oneself and every other self she might meet.

-We all know that once trust has been betrayed, people will be less trusting the next time and some will never get over the betrayal.
+We all know that once love has been betrayed, people will be less trusting the next time and some will never get over the betrayal.
 The degree of mistrust that is engendered varies between individuals and with the enormity of a particular betrayal.
 However, trust can be rebuilt with repeated positive experiences.

 Note this: trust and distrust are experiences and not feelings.
-To cry, “I just don’t trust men anymore!” is to more truthfully say “I am still royally pissed off and I have not recovered!”
+To cry, “I just don’t trust anymore!” is to more truthfully say, “I am still royally pissed off and I have not recovered!”
 The experience of broken trust produce fear – hurt – anger (this amalgam is “bitterness”).
 But trust is the practice of getting over through these emotions without overwhelming residue.
 If you have been abused by betrayal, you have to do something for the feelings to change.

 The first step of re-trusting is to do anything with your bitterness.
 This is the process phase.
-Talk it out, pray it out, forgive it out, run it out, write it out — just get it out.
-Bark, bitch and belittle if that helps.
+Talk it out, pray it out, forgive it out, run it out, write it out, garden it out — just get it out.
 Just don’t nurse it or hook others into saying, “Oh poor you.”
-Nourishing it builds a narrative that will never set you free.
+Nourishing distrust and un-love builds a narrative that will never set you free.

-Step three is the toughest step: forgive the wretched rat.
+Step three is the toughest step: forgive the rat.
 (You can tell by that description that I am undifferentiated and totally on your side.)
 This is the new beginnings phase.
 Forgiveness is hard.
-It is not a transaction (“I forgive you, you wretched rat!”) but a thought-out behaviour change.
-You decide to experience your pain, own it as yours and do something with it (see step two).
+It is not a transaction (“I forgive you, you rat!”) but a thought-out behaviour change.
+You decide to experience your pain, own it as yours, and do something with it (see step two).
 Forgiving is bearing pain, deciding to face it and determining to change.
 Bearing-deciding-determining — verbs of re-trusting.